 - Set Active stage

 Lookup column in a business process flow stage

 Recent rows are visible in a lookup column in the unified interface.
 To prevent the most recently used items from showing up in the lookup, follow these steps:

-Go to Tables under Data.
-Search for your business process flow table.
+Search for your table and select your business process flow table.

 Select your lookup data step from the Tree view, and then check Disable most recently used items.

 Save and then publish.

 Limitations of using business process flow tables

 Currently, you can’t create custom forms for tables based on a business process flow.